NVIDIA/aistore/docs/lifecycle_node.md

 $ ais show cluster --refresh 3
 ```

-or simply check a few times manually, the output will report that rebalance (`g47` in this example) has finished and the node `t[ikht8083]` has gracefully left service.
+or simply check a few times manually, the output will report that rebalance (`g47` in this example) has finished and the node `t[QrmZvKdN]` has gracefully left service.
 Simultaneously, `maintenance` in the `show` output becomes non-red:

 | when rebalancing             | after                         |
 | ---------------------------- | ----------------------------- |